checkdigit/spectral-config/README.md

 }
 ```

-A script should also be added to your `package.json` to run Spectral:
+Also add the following to your `package.json` to run Spectral:

 ```jsonc
 "scripts": {